 Due to the complexity of combat-related PTSD among soldiers; many of whom served several tours of duty – it is extremely important that treatment begins early.
-Without rehab, combat-related PTSD worsens, leaving the soldier feeling out of control and unable to cope with the overwhelming emotions he or she is experiencing.
+Without rehab, combat-related PTSD worsens, leaving the soldier feeling out of control and unable to cope with the overwhelming emotions they are experiencing.
 Some of the effects of untreated combat-related PTSD include:

 Substance abuse and addiction is a common result of using drugs or alcohol as an attempt to self-medicate the symptoms of untreated PTSD.
 While drugs and alcohol may numb the soldier, it can lead to serious problems with addiction.

 Interpersonal relationship problems may occur even as the most patient, loving friends and family try to reach the soldier.
-He or she may push away loved ones who try to help, often with anger and aggression.
+They may push away loved ones who try to help, often with anger and aggression.

-Isolation: Men and women suffering from combat-related PTSD may distrust in others and mistrust their ability to remain in control around others; which can lead to social isolation or total isolation.
+Isolation: Individuals suffering from combat-related PTSD may distrust others and mistrust their ability to remain in control around others, which can lead to social isolation or total isolation.

-Suicidal ideation: If a soldier feelings as though he or she has no place in the world. the risk for suicide increases.
-The further the addition, interpersonal relationship problems, and isolation go, the more at-risk he or she is for death by suicide.
+Suicidal ideation: If a soldier feels as though they have no place in the world. the risk for suicide increases.
+The further the addition, interpersonal relationship problems, and isolation go, the more at-risk they are for death by suicide.

 Treatment Options for Combat-Related Trauma and PTSD at Our Center